Back to All Events

-7-day Nature & Yoga Retreat – South Island, New Zealand
+Nature and Yoga Retreat – South Island, New Zealand with Joan Hyman

 Hosted by Maruia River Retreat

-From the golden beaches of the Abel Tasman National Park to the 200-ha. private beechforest estate of Maruia River Retreat, Joan Hyman will lead you through this immersive nature and yoga retreat journey with transformative practices in one of the most pristine places in the world.
+From the golden beaches of the Abel Tasman National Park to the 500-acreprivate beechforest estate of Maruia River Retreat, Joan Hyman will lead you through this immersive nature and yoga retreat journey with transformative practices in one of the most pristine places in the world.

-The intention is to connect to the authentic nature that is offered in The South Island of New Zealand and at the same time connect to the community and deepen your yoga practice with Joan Hyman/ School of Yoga Community.
+The intention is to connect to the authentic nature that is offered in The South Island of New Zealand and at the same time connect to community and deepen your yoga practice with Joan Hyman from The School of Yoga Community.

-With only 10 participants, this retreat offers depth, personal attention, and meaningful community with a guided exploration of the top of the South Island of New Zealand.
+With a maximum of 10 participants, this retreat offers depth, personal attention, and meaningful community with a guided exploration of the top of the South Island of New Zealand.

 The Landscape Journey